How do Vietnamese Farmers Live and Work?

 Many bananas are grown in gardens.

-If possible, joining a family dinner in the countryside in the Mekong Delta can give you a good chance of going into the gardens.
-Or, staying at a homestay (real homestay), you may know more about their local culture.
+If possible, having a family dinner in the countryside in the Mekong Delta can give you an excellent chance to go into the gardens.
+Or, staying at a homestay (authentic homestay), you may know more about their local culture.

 Working mainly in the rice field under the hot weather, the costumes of farmers often have these features: